todogroup/opencodeofconduct/README.md

 #### Can I use something simpler?
 What about the Contributor Covenant?

 The [contributor convenant](http://www.ashedryden.com/blog/codes-of-conduct-101-faq) is a great option and we recommend you take a look at it.
 However, we had a need to make a customizable by default code of conduct in template form, geared towards companies who run larger open source projects.

+#### Can I contribute and improve this code of conduct?

+Contributions are welcome on how to improve the open code of conduct!

+Please send us a pull request with your suggestions.

 ## Thanks